Health Benefits of Seaweed

 • Chlorella

-While seaweeds grow in all different areas of the world, they’re most prevalent in Asian cuisines, where they’re featured in sushi, salads, soups, and stews.
+While seaweeds grow in all parts of the world, they’re most common in East Asian and Pacific cuisines, where they’re used in sushi, salads, soups, and stews.

-Seaweed is an excellent source of iodine, a vital trace mineral that plays a critical role in thyroid health.
-The body doesn’t make iodine on its own, so you need to get it from food sources or supplements.
+Seaweed is an excellent source of iodine.
+This trace mineral is important for the health of your thyroid, a gland in your neck that helps regulate your metabolism.
+Your body doesn’t make iodine, so you must get it from food or supplements.

-Seaweed has carrageenans, agars, fucoidans, which act as prebiotics, non-digestible fibers that feed the healthy bacteria in your digestive tract.
-Sulfated polysaccharides (sugars found in seaweed) help to increase the growth of the good bacteria and increase the short-term fatty acids that keep the lining of your gut healthy.
+Seaweed contains carbohydrates that act as prebiotics, which are nondigestible fibers that feed the healthy bacteria in your digestive tract.
+Sugars found in seaweed help boost the growth of this “good” bacteria and increase the level of short-term fatty acids that keep the lining of your gut healthy.

 • Vitamin A